 Free shipping on all orders of £50 and over

 But when it comes to turmeric, there’s no reason to be in doubt.
-Not only does it provide great flavour to any dish you cook, but it also has tremendous medicinal and therapeutic properties.
-And this has been studied extensively, which has lead to a scientific endorsement of this traditional medicine.
+Not only does it provide great flavour for many dishes, but it also has tremendous medicinal and therapeutic properties.
+And this has been studied extensively, which has led to a scientific endorsement of this traditional medicine.

 This guide will dive deep into turmeric, its history as more than just a flavour enhancer and its ability to promote physical, mental and emotional wellbeing.

 To understand why we know so much about turmeric benefits, it’s important to take a step back and put the spice in context.
 It was first used in Southwestern India some 4000 years ago.
 And after it was introduced, it quickly spread throughout the subcontinent and the rest of Asia.
 Initially, it was used only in cooking, as it adds a distinct taste that many of us now consider synonymous with Indian food.

 However, after becoming mainstream in Ancient India, healers and doctors of the time began to study it for its medicinal properties.
 Traditional Indian medicine, known as Ayurveda, has had turmeric at the center of its doctrine since ancient times.